 Post University offers an on-campus BS in Human Services that is considered as one of the most affordable human services degrees on the east coast of the United States.
 Post University’s undergraduate human resources program requires degree candidates to complete 120 credit units, of which 60 credit units must be dedicated to the human services major.
 These classes include social welfare, ethical issues, human behavior in society, multicultural Issues in human resources, plus two relevant practicums in human services.

 Post University (Post) was established in 1890 as an institution of higher learning that educated students in shorthand.
 Post University operates a main campus in Waterbury, plus satellite facilities in Danbury, Wallingford, and Meridian.
 Post University’s urban campus covers more than 50 acres.
 These campuses serve more than 7,100 students.

-What We Like: The famous Post Tree, with 100+ trunk circumstance, is listed in the state’s notable trees.
+What We Like: The famous Post Tree is noted as one the state’s great natural landmarks.

 Degree: Human Services, BS

 Minot State University offers an on-campus BS in Human Resources with a concentration in Intellectual/Developmental Disabilities that is ranked as one of the most affordable human services degrees in the nation.
 Coursework for MSU’s undergraduate human services degree program includes human development, assisting those with TBIs, promoting inclusive opportunities, positive behavior, plus a culminating senior seminar and a related externship.

 Minot State University was founded in 1913 as a teacher training college.
 Minot State University’s rural campus is home to approximately 3,500 undergraduate and graduate students.

 What We Like: Minot State University holds the distinction of being the 3rd institution of higher learning in the state of North Dakota and a member school of the North Dakota University System.